 Criteria RM3 Rubric Considerations Plan & NI Guidance Demonstrated Local Engagement & Support 0 to 7 Points Minimal Local Engagement (0-2 Points) There is no evidence of public participation or engagement efforts.
 Minimal public participation; project scope developed with limited input from local communities.
 Some public participation; project scope includes input from a small segment of the community but lacks broader support.
 Moderate Local Engagement (3-5 Points) The project is identified in an agency-adopted policy document and has been reviewed by a local advisory committee or similar body.
 It is also included in an official Plan of one or more transit agencies and has been reviewed by a local advisory committee.
 Significant Local Engagement (6-7 Points) Project has strong bicyclist, pedestrian, and general community support, is included in multiple policy documents, has been reviewed by a local advisory committee, and the public has had multiple opportunities to review and provide input through public meetings.
 The project scope was developed through a comprehensive public planning process that allowed for public input to shape the project.
 Strong responses will include: Significant evidence of engagement and support from multiple engagement exercises.
 Identify your plan's or NI project's primary audience, such as residents, commuters, students, or tourists, and explain how your initiatives will meet their specific needs and preferences.
 Please provide demographic information or other data that supports your focus on this community.
-Discuss how you will engage with this community and community benefit organizations or other local advocacy groups throughout the process.
-Benefit to MTC Community Considerations 1 Point for clear evidence that an MTC EPC community supports the project 1 Point for a clear explanation that the project provides reasonable mobility and Strong responses will include: Strong responses will include: Equity Priority accessibility improvements for an MTC EPC.
-Significant evidence of Significant evidence of Communities • 1 Point for clear evidence that an MTC EPC community was involved in developing project scope elements. targeted EPC engagement and a clear discussion or targeted EPC engagement and a clear discussion or 0 to 5 Points Project Location visual representation of the visual representation of the 2 Points for Project location(s) are/is fully located within an MTC EPC 1 Point for project location(s) partially within an MTC EPC project's proximity to an MTC EPC. project's proximity to an MTC EPC.
+Discuss how you will engage with this community and community benefit organizations or other local advocacy groups throughout Benefit to MTC Equity Priority Communities Community Considerations 1 Point for clear evidence that an MTC EPC community supports the project 1 Point for a clear explanation that the project provides reasonable mobility and accessibility improvements for an MTC EPC.
+1 Point for clear evidence that an MTC EPC community was involved in developing Strong responses will include: Significant evidence of targeted EPC engagement Strong responses will include: Significant evidence of targeted EPC engagement 0 to 5 Points project scope elements.
+Project Location • 2 Points for Project location(s) are/is fully located within an MTC EPC • 1 Point for project location(s) partially within an MTC EPC and a clear discussion or visual representation of the project's proximity to an MTC EPC. and a clear discussion or visual representation of the project's proximity to an MTC EPC.